denoslab/ensf400-lab6-terraform/README.md

 ```

 We take a user input for the bucket name and tags.
 Next, we will define the output variables for our Terraform configuration.
-Create a new file named `outputs.tf` and add the following code:
+Create a new file named `outputs.tf` (empty file already created for you) and add the following code:

 ```tf
 # Output variable definitions